Gizemynr/readme/README.md

 | 2           | Test User       | tesuser@piworks.net      |true     |

 >Section cont.
-New User Form ( Place next to User Table)
+New User Form ( Placed next to User Table)
 This is new user form where the user can fill the above information and the system will save the user.
+Username: type: text fields
+Display name: type: text fields
+Phone: type: text field but only accept integer values
+Email: type: text fields
+User Roles: Dropdown list box (options: Guest, Admin, SuperAdmin)
+Enabled: check box (If it is selected, take the value of “true” in the user table “enabled” column.

 **Username:**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <input type="text" size="50">